Frequently Asked Questions

 *More info here.

 No, quite the contrary.
-Doulas primarily attend hospital births, and work with all types of mums and families.
+Doulas provide birth preparation, delivery support and postpartum support for both mums and their partners.
+They work with all types of mums and families.
 Doulas have different styles and different strengths.
 It’s important to interview several doulas until you find one that is a good fit for you.

 I consider myself nurturing and hands on for physical support.
-For information and emotional support, I am a doula with a calm, confident and no nonsense style of communication.
+For information and emotional support, I am a doula with a calm, confident and no-nonsense style of communication.
 I am knowledgeable and easy going.
-Your birth goals are my birth goals.
+Your birth and parenting goals are my goals.
 It is my job to support you 100%.

 That’s great.
 I support you.
-Knowing what you want for your birth is the first step to being empowering in your choices.
+Knowing what you want for your birth is the first step to being empowered in your choices.

 While an epidural will relieve intense sensations, it will not calm your mind.
-My goal as a doula is help you feel educated, prepared and confident before labor begins.
-During labor, my goal is help you find your rhythm and use comfort measures in early labor so when you do decide to go to the hospital for pain medication, you will have progressed far enough along and not be sent home.
-If you choose to use pain medication, I will still stay with you and continue to provide emotional and informational support.
+My goal as a doula is help you feel educated, prepared and confident before labour begins.
+During labour, my goal is help you find your rhythm and use comfort measures in early labour so when you do decide to go to the hospital you will have progressed far enough along and not be sent home.
+If you choose to use pain medication, I will stay with you and continue to provide emotional and informational support.
 Modern epidurals are gradual and you can control how much medication you receive.
-You may still feel sensations and you will still need physical support for comfort and to help with optimal positioning.
+You may still feel sensations and you will still need physical support for comfort and help with optimal positioning.

 www.brookmaree.com.au – for beautiful and practical baby slings.
 A good sling is something you should not be without.